-On December 20, 2023, we issued (i) 25,343,242 shares of our common stock, (ii) pre-funded warrants (the "Pre-Funded Warrants") to purchase up to 28,710,812 shares of common stock and (iii) Series C warrants to purchase up to 81,081,081 shares of common stock (the "Series C Warrants"), and (iv) Series D warrants to purchase up to 81,081,081 shares of common stock (the "Series D Warrants" and, together with the Series C Warrants, the "Common Warrants") in a registered direct offering.
-The securities were sold in fixed combinations as units.
-The offering price per share of common stock and accompanying Common Warrants was \$0.555, and the offering price per Pre-Funded Warrant and accompanying Common Warrants was \$0.5549.
+On December 20, 2023, we entered into a securities purchase agreement (the "Purchase Agreement") with certain institutional investors, pursuant to which we sold and issued (i) 791,977 shares of our common stock, (ii) pre-funded warrants (the "Pre-Funded Warrants") to purchase up to 897,213 shares of common stock and (iii) Series C warrants to purchase up to 2,533,784 shares of common stock (the "Series C Warrants"), and (iv) Series D warrants to purchase up to 2,533,784 shares of common stock (the "Series D Warrants" and, together with the Series C Warrants, the "Common Warrants").
+The securities sold in the offering were sold in fixed combinations as units.
+The offering price per share of common stock and accompanying Common Warrants was \$17.76, and the offering price per Pre-Funded Warrant and accompanying Common Warrants was \$17.7568.
 The offering closed on December 22, 2023, generating gross proceeds of approximately \$30.0 million, before deducting offering expenses of \$2.3 million payable by us.
+At the closing of the offering, 203,407 Pre-Funded Warrants were immediately exercised into shares of common stock for nominal proceeds.

 The Pre-Funded Warrants have an exercise price of \$0.0001 per share, are immediately exercisable subject to certain ownership limitations, and can be exercised at any time until exercised in full.
-The Series C Warrants have an exercise price of \$0.555 per share, and are exercisable on the later of approval by the Company's stockholders of (i) a proposal to approve the filing of an amendment to the Company's Articles of Incorporation, increasing the number of authorized shares of common stock from 160,000,000 to 1,000,000,000 and (ii) a proposal to allow the Warrants to become exercisable in accordance with Nasdaq Listing Rule 5635 (the later of such events, the "Approval Date") and will expire on the later of (a) 10 trading days following the Approval Date and (b) the earlier of (x) the two year anniversary of the Approval Date and (y) 10 trading days following the public announcement of the FDA's acknowledgement and acceptance of the NDA relating to TNX-102 SL in patients with fibromyalgia.
-The Series D Warrants have an exercise price of \$0.85 per share and are exercisable beginning on the Approval Date through the five-year anniversary of the Approval Date.
+The Series C Warrants have an exercise price of \$17.76 per share, and are exercisable on the later of approval by our stockholders of (i) a proposal to approve the filing of an amendment to our Articles of Incorporation, increasing the number of authorized shares of common stock from 160,000,000 to 1,000,000,000 and (ii) a proposal to allow the Warrants to become exercisable in accordance with Nasdaq Listing Rule 5635 (the later of such events, the "Approval Date") and will expire on the later of (a) 10 trading days following the Approval Date and (b) the earlier of (x) the two year anniversary of the Approval Date and (y) 10 trading days following the public announcement of the U.S. Food and Drug Administration's ("FDA") acknowledgement and acceptance of the New Drug Application ("NDA") relating to our TNX-102 SL product candidate in patients with fibromyalgia.
+The Series D Warrants have an exercise price of \$27.20 per share and are exercisable beginning on the Approval Date through the five-year anniversary of the Approval Date.